brunobeeee/homepage/README.md

 ## Parcel Dev Server
-It is highly recommended to start a Parcel dev server inside the docker container to view changes on your on the website in real time.
-If you chose Docker-Compose this should run automatically.
-If you chose Docker DevEnv you have to start it manually.
+It is highly recommended to start a Parcel dev server inside the docker container to view changes on your on the website in real time on `http://localhost:1234`.
+If you use the Docker-Compose this should run automatically.
+If you use anything other than that you may have to start it manually.
 ```bash
 npm run dev
 ```
-To view it open `http://localhost:1234` in your browser.

 ## Cheat-Sheet